RobeDM/LIBIRWLS/README.md

 This software is implemented in C and requires the following libraries:

  - [OpenMP] (http://openmp.org/wp/) To parallelize the software
- - A Linear Algebra Package that implements the BLAS and Lapack standard routines, this software has been tested with these libraries:
+ - A Linear Algebra Package that implements the BLAS and Lapack standard routines, this software has been tested on two alternatives:
      - [BLAS] (http://www.netlib.org/blas/) and [LAPACK] (http://www.netlib.org/lapack/)
      - [MKL](https://software.intel.com/en-us/intel-mkl)

 External libraries:
 ________________

-### Ubuntu, Debian, Slackware and other linux distributions using the Advanced Package Tools
+#### Ubuntu, Debian, Slackware and other linux distributions using the Advanced Package Tools

 The Advanced Package Tool, or APT, is a free software user interface that works with core libraries to handle the installation and removal of software on some Linux distributions.